Interactive and Hybrid Imitation Learning: Provably Beating Behavior Cloning: Additional Guarantees for a Trajectory-wise DAgger Variant without Recoverability Assumption

-\begin{itemize} \item Let $\pidet$ denote the set of all deterministic, Markovian policies.
-We will use $\nu, \nu'$ to denote members of $\pidet$ and $\nu_h(s)$ to denote the action taken by $\nu$ at $(s,h)$ when it is clear from the context.
+To facilitate the proof of Lemma~\ref{lem:decoupled_hellinger_bound_base_case}, we introduce the following additional notations: \begin{itemize} \item Recall that $\pidet$ is the set of all deterministic, Markovian policies.
+We will use $\nu, \nu'$ to denote members of $\pidet$ and $\nu_h(s)$ to denote the action $\nu$ takes at state $s$ at step $h$ when it is clear from the context.

 \item Let $\eclass(s_{1:h})$ represent the subset of $\pidet$ that agrees with $\pie$ on the state sequence $s_{1:h}$. \item Define $ F(\nu; \nu'; \pie) := \sum_{s_{1:H}} \mathbb{P}^{\nu} (s_{1:H}) \mathbb{I} \left[ \nu' \notin \eclass(s_{1:H})\right],$ which evaluates the probability that $\nu'$ disagrees with $\pie$ over the distribution of $H$-step state sequences induced by $\pi$. \end{itemize}